IrregularPersona/PythonList-cpp/README.md

 # About:
 ------
 This is an api recreation of Python's list inside of C++, without using external dependencies (vanilla C++).
+The container itself is a vector that can hold int, C++'s string object, boolean, and doubles.
 Any suggestions/recommendations is highly accepted 😊.

 ## Building:
  ----------